egstad/dotcom-frontend/README.md

 ## Typography

 All type on the Site should be fed through the `<Type>` component.
 This component is responsible for handling the size and style of all letterforms.
 The typographic scale across all sizes is generated mathmatically using pixel values.
-For `xx` machines and above, those absolute (`px`) values are converted to relative (`vw`) units and scale fluidly.
+For `xx` machines and above, those absolute (`px`) values are converted to relative (`vw`) units and scale fluidly!